MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-17134.md

 ### One Dev Question - Why was Docments and Settings renamed Users?

 Curious why the Documents and Settings directory was renamed?
 [Raymond Chen explains where the name came from, and why it was changed](https://www.youtube.com/watch?v=4vDHQewVmM8&index=1&list=PLWs4_NfqMtoxjy3LrIdf2oamq1coolpZ7).
-For more developement details about Windows and its history, check out [Raymond's blog.](https://devblogs.microsoft.com/oldnewthing/)
+For more development details about Windows and its history, check out [Raymond's blog.](https://devblogs.microsoft.com/oldnewthing/)

 ## Samples